State's coronavirus death toll diminishes to 135, passes 11,000 including residents

 Florida is in fifth place in the United States with 10,868 deaths, and nonresident deaths increased by 4 to 143 for a total of 11,011.
 On June 16, Florida was in 11th place in the nation.

-Texas is in fourth place with the addition of a U.S.-high 229 deaths Wednesday after a state-record 324 on Aug.
-11, for a total of 11,805.
-California reported 150 new deaths, just 3 behind Florida, and is in third place overall with 12,407.
-Arizona reported 104 deaths to rise to 11th place past Louisiana with 54 but 186 cases though the total tests were only 5,341.
+Texas is in fourth place with the addition of a U.S.-high 265 deaths Thursday after a state-record 324 on Aug.
+11, for a total of 12,550.
+California reported 143 new deaths, just 8 more than Florida, and is in third place overall with 12,550.

-Florida's new hospitalizations rose by 314 compared with 366 the day before.
-On Wednesday, the state reported there are currently 4,630 hospitalized with a primary diagnosis of COVID-19, which is 13 less than the day before.
+Florida's new hospitalizations rose by 464 compared with 366 the day before.
+The state reported there are currently 4,398 hospitalized with a primary diagnosis of COVID-19, which is 109 less than the day before.

 Deaths